-If you are married, you can select the married filing separately (MFS) or Married Filing Joint (MFJ) filing status.
+If you are married, you can select the Married Filing Separately (MFS) or Married Filing Joint (MFJ) filing status.
 Generally, you will pay more combined tax on separate returns than you would on a joint return.
-However, unless you are required to file a separate return, you can choose to figure out your tax liability both ways (on joint and separate returns) to see which way is more beneficial.
+However, unless you are required to file a separate return, you can figure out your tax liability both ways (on joint and separate returns) to see which way is more beneficial.

-The MFS election may benefit you if you only want to be responsible for your own tax or if it results in less tax than filing a joint return.
+The MFS election may benefit you if you want to be responsible for your tax only, or if it results in less tax than filing a joint return.

 Do any special rules apply?

-When using the married filing separately designation, special rules apply that limit or eliminate tax deductions and credits.
-Generally, this results in a higher combined tax liability versus filing married filing joint.
+Special rules limit or eliminate tax deductions and credits when using the married filing separately designation.
+Generally, this results in a higher combined tax liability than filing married filing jointly.

-- A credit for child and dependent care expenses in most cases is not allowed and the benefit for the exclusion of taxable income from your employer’s dependent care assistance program is limited to $2,500 (instead of $5,000).
+- A credit for child and dependent care expenses in most cases is not allowed, and the benefit for excluding taxable income from your employer’s dependent care assistance program is limited to $2,500 (instead of $5,000).

 - No exclusion or credit for adoption expenses.